dukemiller/anime-downloader/README.md

 - Manage and track basic information about downloaded shows (name, episode, status, rating, optional notes, etc).
 - Search for and download any newly found episodes, with a few custom options.
-- Some semi advanced features, like selecting to download from specific subgroups and setting a whitelist subgroups to download from.
+- Download filtering, like selecting to download from specific subgroups and setting a whitelist subgroups to download from.
 - Set paths to where episodes and torrent files download to and where watched files move to.
-- Simple file management system for moving unwatched<->watched, deleting or creating playlists (with a few options).
+- Simple file management system for moving unwatched<->watched, deleting or creating playlists (with a few helpful filtering options if needed).
 - (*experimental*) MyAnimeList synchronization to your anime list.
 Sync your anime by going to the web view, logging in and pressing  sync.
 It will attempt to find MyAnimeList entries for anime on your list and any further changes on the details on the anime will be marked for synchronization.
 Any further syncs will update your list.

 ## Shortcuts